Gus Hall

-Gus Hall (born Arvo Kustaa Halberg; October 8, 1910 – October 13, 2000) was an American activist who served as the general secretary of the Communist Party USA (CPUSA) from 1959 to 2000.
-As a labor leader, Hall was closely associated with the so-called "Little Steel" Strike of 1937, an effort to unionize the nation's smaller, regional steel manufacturers.
-During the Second Red Scare, he was indicted under the Smith Act and was sentenced to eight years in prison.
-After his release, Hall led the CPUSA for over 40 years, generally taking an orthodox Marxist–Leninist stance and becoming a perennial candidate for president of the United States.
+Gus Hall (born Arvo Kustaa Halberg; October 8, 1910 – October 13, 2000) was an American communist activist who served as the general secretary of the Communist Party USA (CPUSA) from 1959 to 2000.
+As a labor leader, he was closely associated with the "Little Steel" strike of 1937, an effort to unionize the nation's smaller, regional steel manufacturers.
+Hall was indicted under the Smith Act during the Second Red Scare and was sentenced to 8 years in prison.
+After his release, Hall led the CPUSA for over 40 years, generally taking an orthodox Marxist-Leninist stance and becoming a perennial candidate for president of the United States.

+Born to Finnish immigrants in Cherry Township, Minnesota, Hall's parents were active communists and had been involved with the CPUSA and the Industrial Workers of the World.
+Hall's family had ten children, and to support them, Hall left school and started working blue-collar jobs at age 15.
+He joined the CPUSA two years later, and by 1931, his apprenticeship in the Young Communist League allowed him to study abroad at the International Lenin School in the Soviet Union.

+Hall moved to Minneapolis, Minnesota after returning from Moscow and became involved with various labor strikes there.
+He had been blacklisted after his participation in the Minneapolis Teamsters Strike of 1934, for which he spent six months in jail.
+It was then that he began calling himself Gus Hall, as he could no longer find work under his original name.
+He was a founding member of the Steel Workers Organizing Committee in the mid 1930s.